Zexal07/TSR-Table_Structure_Recognition/README.md

 **Encoder**: A pre-trained Vision Transformer (google/vit-base-patch16-224-in21k) processes the input table images.

-**Decoder**: A pre-trained BERT model (bert-base-uncased) is configured as a decoder to generate the HTML token sequence.
+**Decoder**: A pre-trained BPT2 model (GPT2) is configured as a decoder to generate the HTML token sequence.

 **Training**: Implements efficient training and evaluation using the Seq2SeqTrainer.